Tight Computationally Efficient Approximation of Matrix Norms with Applications: Bounding operator norms

 and therefore {$\theta$} is a simple ellitopic {norm}.
 At the same time, we have

 As we know, $\|\cdot\|_{\infty/2}$ is co-ellitopic (see {\bf cE.2} in Section \ref{extension}) and this property is preserved under restriction of a norm on a linear subspace ({\bf \cE.}3), and it remains to recall that $G$ is an embedding.
 The bottom line is that we can process the projection problem as explained in Section \ref{extension}.
 It is immediately seen that the {corresponding} recipe, under the circumstances, boils down to the following: \begin{quote} We select a linear basis $\{g_i:i\leq n\}$ in $\cE$ in such a way that the first $m=\dim\cF$ of these vectors form a basis of $\cF$; in the sequel, we identify vectors from $\cE$ with collections of their coordinates in this basis, and linear mappings from $\cE$ to $\cE$ with their matrices in this basis.
 Note that the (matrices of) projectors of $\cE$ onto $\cF$ are exactly block-matrices $\left[ \right]$ with $m\times (n-m)$ blocks $P$.
 Applying Theorem \ref{verynewRelaxationTheorem}, we arrive at the efficiently solvable convex optimization problem { } which is a safe tractable approximation of the problem of interest---the $P$-component of a feasible solution to the problem specifies projector of $\cE$ onto $\cF$ with the value of $\|\cdot\|_{\theta\to\theta}$ not exceeding the value of the objective at this solution.
 This approximation is tight within the factor $O(1)\sqrt{\ln(4K)}$, meaning that $\Opt$ is at most by this factor greater than the actual optimal value in the projection problem.
-In addition, when $\nu_k=1$\,\,$\forall k$, the tightness factor is exactly 1. \end{quote} \lrg{{\hbox{ L}}} \sml{{\hbox{ S}}} \paragraph{Illustration: projecting splines} Consider a partition of $[0,1]$ into $M$ ``large'' segments, which are further partitioned into total of $N$ ``small'' segments.
-Let also $\Gamma$ be equidistant grid on $[0,1]$ with $L$ points. {Given nonnegative integers $\mu_\lrg\geq \nu_\lrg$, $\mu_\sml\geq \mu_\lrg$, and $\nu_\sml\leq \nu_\lrg$, let} us define ${\cF}$ as the linear space of restrictions on $\Gamma$ of splines which are polynomials of degree at most ${\mu_\lrg}$ in every large segment, with all derivatives of order $\leq {\nu_\lrg}$ continuous on the entire $[0,1]$.
-We define $\cE$ as the linear space of restrictions on $\Gamma$ of splines which are polynomials of degree of order $\leq \mu_\sml$ in every small segment and have continuous on $[0,1]$ derivatives of order $\leq \nu_\sml$.
-With the above inequalities between $\mu$'s and $\nu$'s, $\cF$ is a subspace in $\cE$.
-Now let $\Delta_1,...,\Delta_K$ be partitioning of $\Gamma$ into $K$ consecutive segments, and let $\theta$ be the $\ell_\infty/\ell_2$ norm on $\cE$ given by
+In addition, when $\nu_k=1$\,\,$\forall k$, the tightness factor is exactly 1. \end{quote} \lrg{{\hbox{ L}}} \sml{{\hbox{ S}}}